MSN: Multi-Style Network for Trajectory Prediction

 \section{Conclusion}

-Forecasting agents' potential future trajectories in crowd spaces is crucial in the intelligent transportation systems, but challenging due to agents' uncertain personalized future choices and the changeable scene context.
+Forecasting agents' potential future trajectories in crowd spaces is crucial in intelligent transportation systems, but challenging due to agents' uncertain personalized future choices and the changeable scene context.
 Many researchers are committed to this task by modeling agents' stochastic interactive behaviors via generative neural networks, or their various intention or destination distributions in the goal-driven approaches.
 However, most of them model all kinds of agents' behaviors into a ``single'' latent distribution and randomly sample features to make multiple stochastic predictions.
-Thus, it is difficult to give diversified future predictions with different-enough behavior styles for agents with diverse preferences and personalization.
-In this manuscript, we tackle this problem by introducing a novel \emph{multi-style} prediction strategy, therefore trying to give multiple future predictions with sufficient style differences.
+Thus, giving diversified future predictions with different-enough behavior styles for agents with diverse preferences and personalization is still difficult.
+In this paper, we tackle this problem by introducing a novel \emph{multi-style} prediction strategy, therefore trying to make multiple future predictions with sufficient style differences.
 We propose \MODEL, a transformer-based multi-style trajectory prediction network to predict agents' trajectories in a multi-style way.
-We adaptively divide agents' behaviors into different categories through their interactive context and end-point plannings.
-Then, we employ and train a series of generators (or called the style channels) accordingly to the constraints of the novel stylized loss.
-In this way, different style channels may focus on different patterns of agents' behaviors, thereby sampling features from multiple latent distributions to give differentiated predictions with different planning styles.
+We adaptively divide agents' behaviors into different categories through their interactive context and end-point planning.
+Then, we employ and train a series of generators (called the style channels) according to the novel stylized loss constraints.
+In this way, different style channels may focus on different patterns of agents' behaviors, thereby sampling features from multiple latent distributions to make differentiated predictions with different planning styles.
 Experiments demonstrate that \MODEL~outperforms most of the current \SOTA~prediction models, and can be adapted to various complex prediction scenarios.
 The visualized qualitative experimental results also prove the effectiveness of the multi-style prediction strategy.
 The proposed models could also provide diversified future choices with sufficient differences that meet the interactive constraints.
-In the future, we will continue to explore a suitable way to give differentiated and categorized future predictions for multiple kinds of agents and try to address the failed prediction cases.
+In the future, we will continue to explore a suitable way to make differentiated and categorized future predictions for multiple kinds of agents and try to address the failed prediction cases.